 The Board of Directors recognizes that the mining industry is volatile in share prices.
 Goldgroup's focus is on long-term shareholder value growth.
-Goldgroup's common shares were valued at \$0.135 on the TSX at December 31, 2014 compared to \$0.08 at December 31, 2013, an increase of approximately 59.26%.
-The following chart compares the total cumulative shareholder return for \$100 invested in the Company's common shares since December 31, 2009, with the cumulative total return of the S&P/TSX Composite Index for the five most recently completed fiscal years of the Company.
+Goldgroup's common shares were valued at \$0.10 on the TSX at December 31, 2015 compared to \$0.135 at December 31, 2014, a decrease of approximately 26%.
+The following chart compares the total cumulative shareholder return for \$100 invested in the Company's common shares since December 31, 2010, with the cumulative total return of the S&P/TSX Composite Index for the five most recently completed fiscal years of the Company.

-Goldgroup has experienced significant changes, specifically 2010 through 2014 with the acquisition and disposition of certain assets, and market fluctuation.
+Goldgroup has experienced significant changes with the acquisition and disposition of certain assets, and market fluctuation.
 Goldgroup's compensation to the Named Executive Officers has stayed relatively flat since 2006, with the exception of severances paid in 2012 and 2013 to certain NEO's.
 Also a significant portion of NEO compensation is based on long-term incentives with the ultimate value received tied directly to Goldgroup's share price performance.